 Get A Low Interest Credit Card, Or No Credit Card At All

 Another method for reducing credit card debt is to shift the balance from your high interest card to a low interest one.
 Beware though!
 Credit card companies are catching on and imposing fine print penalties for trying to carry over debts.

-While shifting balances from higher interest cards to lower interest cards is a time honored tradition among those looking to reduce their monthly payments, consumers must use this process carefully now, as credit card companies are now offering introductory 0% interest for six, eight or twelve months with fine print that consumers often miss.
+But, consumers must use this process carefully now.
+Credit card companies are now offering introductory 0% interest for six, eight or twelve months.
+But there's fine print that consumers often miss.

-Little known to most consumers, there are now catches involved with that 0% introductory rate that often require consumers to not transfer their balances to other cards for a period of time that is longer than the introductory rate.
+Little known to most consumers, there are now catches involved with that 0% introductory rate.
+They often require consumers not to transfer their balances to other cards for a period of time longer than the introductory rate.

 If renegotiating does not work, often the threat of bankruptcy will force the credit card company’s hand to reduce the balance or interest on a card.
-The credit card company does not want a consumer to default on their debt, as they rarely get paid anywhere near the balance owed in a bankruptcy settlement.
+Credit card companies don't want consumers to default on their debt.
+When that happens, they rarely get paid anywhere near the balance due in a bankruptcy settlement.

 If all else fails, or the debt amount is too extreme, bankruptcy may be the only option.
 Prior to filing for liquidation or restructuring, you should exhaust every other method available, both common and uncommon.